numfocus/DISC-committee/committee/public-meeting-minutes/2022-11-17-monthly-meeting.md

 ### Tereza Iofciu
 * PyConDE&PyDataBer - call for chairs..
 Democratising the conference 😀
-* PSF D&I work group: organising a open session call for the community (for January)
+* PSF D&I work group: organising an open session call for the community (for January)

 ### Ana Ruvalcaba
 * Jupyter DEI Committee - invited new member Lucy Jimenez to join the committee.
 She accepted.
 Advising JupyterCon committee to encourage improving DEI at JupyterCon 2023.